jabir9211/WordPress-Developers-Productivity-Toolkit/README.md

 And many more to come!
 Stay tuned for future updates. 😊

+## Contributing

+We welcome contributions from the WordPress developer community!

+### How to Contribute

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature-branch-name`.
+3. Make your changes and commit them: `git commit -m 'Add some feature'`.
+4. Push to the branch: `git push origin feature-branch-name`.
+5. Open a pull request.

+### Pull Request Process

+1. Ensure your code follows the project's coding standards.
+2. All pull requests require a review.
+One of the repository maintainers will review your pull request.
+3. Once approved, your changes will be merged into the `development` branch.
+4. After thorough testing, changes from the `development` branch will be merged into `main`.

+Thank you for contributing!
 ## 🤝 Join the Community

 We'd love to hear your feedback and see how these snippets are helping you.
 Join our GitHub community, contribute your own snippets, and let's build a more productive WordPress development environment together!Thanks